felixmaker/miniblink-rs/README.md

 For now, the basic api in rust safe wrapper `./miniblink` is more stable than the earlier version, but still, may change in the future.

 It takes time to wrapper all api, so PRs are welcomed! :D

+From 0.3.x, api migrates from wkeXXX to mbXXX.

 # Credits